AbdullahArham/WebCalculator/README.md

 # WebCalculator
--A simple calculator in a website\n
+-A simple calculator in a website
--Created with HTML, CSS, and JS\n
+-Created with HTML, CSS, and JS
 -Created for Dreamers Academy